dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 4. Inside consumer module you use `java.util.ServiceLoader` to load all available on the `module-path` providers and use any of them.
 Ideally service should have methods like `getName` to uniquely identify the concrete implementation, because you can have multiple providers at the same time, but need only the specific one.
 There are some rules to service provider:
 * service implementation should be public class and top level or nested static (it can't be nested instance)
-* service implementation should have either default no-arg constructor or `public static T provider` that return instance of the class
+* service implementation should have either default no-arg constructor or `public static T provider()` that return instance of the class
+  * So in the above example `ConsolePrinter` may not be a type of `Printer` (ideally it should be) - but it can be completely unrelated type with method `provider()` that returns type `Printer`.
+By the way this is the first default option, it first look for static `provider` method and only if not found then try to create instance using no-arg constructor.

 `Jlink` - you can create custom jre environment, and run your app, where there is no java You can run your jar with 2 options `-jar` or `-cp`.
 If your jar is self-contained (all your dependency inside Manifest.mf in `Class-Path`) you can just use `-jar` option with jar name.
 If not and you have to pass all dependencies as `-cp` values and use main class after.